 (The song is Csipp Csepp, our favorite song from Hungarian class.)

+After a short study session in the morning, a large part of our group ended up at the Central Market for lunch and got langos from a place that we went over to on our first weekend.
+While we were there, almost everyone started the process of buying things to take home to the states.
+Brian would like to assure his mom that she will like what she will be getting.
 After a relatively uneventful day, a group of us went to Vapiano for dinner.
 This quick and relatively cheap Italian chain has become one of our go-to spots for a tasty munch (along with Pad-Thai Wok Bar).
 I got a margherita pizza, and although it was on the crispy side, it was quite flavorful.
 My favorite quirk of Vapiano is the small potted herbs growing on the tables, which one is intended to pick and eat.
 It is a great idea to ensure that the herbs are always fresh.
 After the meal several of us went to a sock and sunglasses emporium along Váci utca.
 They had a very eclectic collection.
 A lot of the socks were Beatles themed, oddly enough.
 Unfortunately, the store was closing just as we entered, so the sock shenanigans were cut short.
 Perhaps I will return and purchase some souvenir stockings.
 Who doesn’t like socks?
+After dinner we went out for chimney cakes, which has become a recurring theme over the past week or so.
+To end our evening we chose to watch a movie titled The Immitation Game.
+It is about the mathematician named Alan Turing, who helped crack the German code during World War II.
+It was an interesting movie in that some of the math was what we did in our cryptology lesson on Thursday.

 Today, I led an attack upon a small enemy fort.
 The battle started unfavorably.
 Our troops marched uphill through thick snow and against enemy gunfire, but soon, our bows were in range, and we flew our arrows over their fortifications.
 Attempting to seize the high ground, I ordered my spear levy and katana kachi to climb the walls.
 A bloody battle ensured.
 Our swords and spears met their spears and flesh.
 We were slowly winning, but at a great cost.